the old fortress in Baiona provides stellar views of the Vigo Estuary

 The Cíes Islands are one of the main draws to Baiona.
 In the summer months, ferries connect Baiona to the Cíes islands.

-The islands have no accommodation options, but it is possible to camp on the main island.
-Across the Cíes islands find numerous hiking trails, lighthouses, and white sand beaches that feel reminiscent of the Caribbean.
+The islands have no hotel options, but it is possible to camp on the main island.
+The Cíes Islands offer numerous hiking trails, lighthouses, and white sand beaches that feel reminiscent of the Caribbean.
 The Cíes Islands are one of the best places to see in Galicia.

 Oia